 "Cruden Bay is a golf course that dances to its own beat.
 It’s gripping, riveting, absorbing and most importantly its individuality shines through.
 Cruden Bay is one of very few courses that has a real personality.
 It’s laid out over a unique, special and infinitely fascinating piece of land."

 "Firstly, a confession.
-We only added Inverallochy to our recent Scotland trip itinerary because of its close proximity to Fraserburgh, located just a few miles down the coast."
+We only added Inverallochy to our recent Scotland trip itinerary because of its close proximity to Fraserburgh, located just a few miles down the coast.
+However, we’re so glad that we did because it’s a lovely links golf course and one I will remember with much fondness."

 "Fraserburgh Golf Club, the seventh oldest in the World, delivers no frills, classic links golf on a very impressive scale.
 Those planning a trip to North-East Scotland may rightly include Trump International, Royal Aberdeen, Cruden Bay and Murcar Links on their itinerary.
 However, without a visit to Fraserburgh their repertoire of quality links golf will not be complete."